Bruntwood

 Bruntwood is a family-owned property company offering office space, serviced offices, retail space and virtual offices in the north of England and Birmingham in the United Kingdom.
 They own several high-profile buildings in the Manchester area, as well as in Liverpool, Leeds and Birmingham.

-Bruntwood's portfolio of over 100 properties is worth over one billion pounds and includes over 560,000 m2 of floorspace.
+Bruntwood's portfolio of over 100 properties is worth almost £2bn and includes over 560,000 m2 of floorspace.

+Bruntwood SciTech

 In October 2018, Bruntwood announced a 50:50 partnership with Legal & General Capital focussed on science and technology in regional cities.
 The new partnership has been named Bruntwood SciTech.
 Interests include Circle Square and Alderley Park.

-Alongside the creation of Bruntwood SciTech, the core work space assets were ring fenced into a business named Bruntwood Works, specialising in different types of workspace products from coworking and serviced offices to traditional leased offices.

 Properties

 Notable properties in the Bruntwood group include: